Skip to main content

 Security was the afterthought.

-Code-quality platforms have linting, complexity, and code-smell rules at their roots.
-Security was added later, and the security-focused ruleset is mostly in paid editions starting around $150 per developer per year.
-CE editions don't include cross-file taint or framework-aware route analysis.
+Code-quality platforms started as linters, complexity meters, and code-smell catchers.
+Security was bolted on later, and the security-focused rules are mostly in paid editions starting around $150 per developer per year.
+The free editions do not include cross-file data flow or framework-aware route analysis.

-Honest Where they win: cyclomatic complexity, duplication detection, formatting, code-smell heuristics.
+Honest Where they win: cyclomatic complexity, duplicate-code detection, formatting, code-smell heuristics.
 SonarQube and Codacy do those well.
-We don't.
+We do not.
 We do security.

 Switching from one of these?